The function mag calculates the mean absolute glucose or MAG.

 A tibble object with a column for subject id and a column for MAG values is returned.

 The glucose values are linearly interpolated over a time grid starting at the beginning of the first day of data and ending on the last day of data.
-Then, MAG is calculated as \(\frac{|\Delta G|}{\Delta t}\) where \(|\Delta G|\) is the sum of the absolute change in glucose calculated for each interval as specified by n, default n = 60 for hourly change in glucose.
-The sum is then divided by \(\Delta t\) which is the total time in hours.
+Then, MAG is calculated as \(\frac{|\Delta G|}{\Delta t}\) where \(|\Delta G|\) is the sum of the absolute change in glucose per n-minute interval (default n = dt0).
+The sum is then divided by \(\Delta t\), the total elapsed time (in hours), yieldng the Mean Absolute change in Glucose (mg/dL per hour).

 References

-Hermanides et al. (2010) Glucose Variability is Associated with Intensive Care Unit Mortaility, Critical Care Medicine 38(3) 838-842, doi:10.1097/CCM.0b013e3181cc4be9
+Hermanides et al. (2010) Glucose Variability is Associated with Intensive Care Unit Mortality, Critical Care Medicine 38(3) 838-842, doi:10.1097/CCM.0b013e3181cc4be9

 Examples